lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Below are contrasts between *exploratory* and *confirmatory* factor analysis.

 * **A priori specification of the number of factors**
   + EFA requires no a priori specification; prior to extraction an EFA program will extract as many factors as indicators.
-Typically, in subsequent analyses, the researchers specifies how many factors to extract.
+Typically, in subsequent analyses, the researchers specify how many factors to extract.
   + CFA requires researchers to specify the exact number of factors.
 * **The degree of "exact correspondence" between indicators/items and factors/scales**
   + EFA is an **unrestricted measurement model**  That is, indicators/items  depend on (theoretically, measure) all factors.
 The direct effects from factors to indicators are *pattern coefficients*.
 Kline [-@kline_principles_2016] says that most refer to these as *factor loadings* or just *loadings* but because he believes these terms are ambiguous, he refers to the direct effects as *pattern coefficients*.
 We assign them to factors based on their highest loadings (and hopefully no cross-loadings).
 Depending on whether we select an orthogonal or oblique relationship, correlations between factors will be permitted or suppressed.